A Region-based Randers Geodesic Approach for Image Segmentation: Introduction

-The region-based active contour models differ from the edge-based approaches by the use of image regional appearance models which measure the homogeneity of image features in each subregion.
-A pioneering region-based active contour approach is the Mumford-Shah piecewise smooth model~\citep{mumford1989optimal}, with a prior that the image appearance data (e.g. gray levels) can be well approximated by a piecewise smooth data-fitting function.
-Since then, the Mumford-Shah model has motivated a series of research works on active contours, for instance~\citep{vese2002multiphase,tsai2001curve,duan2015l0,dougan2008variational}.
-Among them, the approaches which impose different regional appearance priors are able to accommodate various types of image data.
-The region competition model~\citep{zhu1996region} and its generalized variant~\citep{brox2009local} interpreted the Mumford-Shah functional in a Bayes framework, by assuming that the image gray levels follow a piecewise parameter-dependent probability distribution function (PDF).
-Approaches~\citep{chan2001active,cohen1997avoiding} applied with a piecewise constant appearance prior are considered as a practical reduction of the original Mumford-Shah model.
-From the viewpoint of statistics, these variant models can also be treated as an instance of the region competition model~\citep{zhu1996region}, with a particular assumption that image gray levels in different subregions have the same Gaussian variance.
+The region-based active contour models differ from the edge-based approaches by the use of image regional appearance models, thus are insensitive to local spurious edges, for instance, generated by image noise.
+A pioneering region-based active contour approach is the Mumford-Shah piecewise smooth model~\citep{mumford1989optimal}, whose prior is that the image appearance data (e.g.\ gray levels or colors) can be well approximated by a piecewise smooth data-fitting function.
+Since then, the Mumford-Shah model has motivated a series of research works on active contour models, for instances~\citep{vese2002multiphase,tsai2001curve,duan2015l0,dougan2008variational,zhang2021topologyPreserv}.
+Among them, the approaches which impose different regional appearance priors are able to handle more complicated image segmentation issues.
+The region competition model~\citep{zhu1996region} and its generalized variant~\citep{brox2009local} interpreted the Mumford-Shah energy functional in a Bayes framework, by assuming that the image gray levels follow a parameter-dependent probability distribution function (PDF).
+In practice, the Gaussian distributions are very often chosen to model the image data within each subregion.
+Approaches~\citep{chan2001active,cohen1997avoiding} applied with a piecewise constant appearance constraint on image data are considered as a practical reduction of the original Mumford-Shah model.
+From the viewpoint of statistics, these piecewise constant reduction models can also be treated as an instance of the region competition model~\citep{zhu1996region}, with a particular assumption that image gray levels in different subregions can be modeled by Gaussian distributions of identical variance.